ralph-groupscholar/website/ralph.md

+2026-02-05 20:19:56 — Iteration 16
+- Captured the live site snapshot and noted rendering gaps to guide next visual refinements.
+- Outlined a fresh batch of creative improvements to deepen narrative and page rhythm.

 2026-02-05 20:14:31 — Iteration 15
 - Added a Reset Protocol section with step-by-step pacing to guide room recalibration.
 - Built a reset kit sidebar to clarify the scripts and tools hosts use during pauses.